-- Employees must sign a Personally Owned Vehicle Acknowledgement (POVA) before using the vehicle for Company business - Employee shall provide proof of insurance on a semi-annual basis with limits that meet or exceed the minimum state requirements or those established by the Company.
-Company requirements are as follows: 100,000/300,000 bodily injury, 100,000 property damage, 300,000 combined single limits
+- Employees must sign a Personally Owned Vehicle Acknowledgement (POVA) before using the vehicle for company business - Employees shall provide proof of insurance on a semi-annual basis with limits that meet or exceed the minimum state requirements or those established by the company, whichever is provides a higher level of coverage.
+Company requirements are as follows: \$100,000/\$300,000 bodily injury, \$100,000 property damage, \$300,000 combined single limits

-Withdrawal of VehiclePrivilege
+Withdrawal of Vehicle Privilege

-The assignment of a Company owned/leased vehicle is a privilege and this privilege may be withdrawn at any time.
+The assignment of a company owned/leased vehicle is a privilege and this privilege may be withdrawn at any time.

-Violation(s) of the following nature may result in revocation of the Company vehicle and/or disciplinary measure up to and including termination.
+Violation(s) of the following nature may result in revocation of company vehicle driving privileges and/or disciplinary measures up to and including termination.
 The following list is not inclusive of all violations:

-- Unacceptable MVR.
-Refer to the MVRPolicy - Conviction or guilty plea to driving any vehicle under the influence of alcohol or an illegal substance - Tampering with or disconnecting the odometer or GPS device (if so equipped). - Road rage. - Abuse or misuse of the vehicle. - Failure to comply with the rules and procedures stipulated in Company policy. - Failure to comply with local, state, and federal laws. - Possession of weapons, alcohol, or illegal substances - Failure to comply with the Company Mobile Communication Policy
+- Unacceptable MVDR.
+Refer to the MVDR Policy - Conviction or guilty plea to driving any vehicle under the influence of alcohol or an illegal substance

+- Tampering with or disconnecting the odometer or GPS device (if so equipped). - "Road rage" or aggressive driving. - Abuse or misuse of the vehicle. - Failure to comply with the rules and procedures set forth in company policy. - Failure to comply with local, state, and federal laws. - Possession of weapons, alcohol, or illegal substances - Failure to comply with the company Mobile Communication Policy

-A combination of and/or multiple violations of the following may result in withdrawal of the privilege to drive a Company vehicle.
-The list is not inclusive of all violations.
+A combination of and/or multiple violations of the following may result in withdrawal of the privilege to drive a company vehicle.
+The list is not inclusive of all violations that may result in loss of driving privileges.

-- Speeding or other moving violation.
+- Speeding or other moving violations.

-- Red lightcameraviolation.
+- Red light camera violation.

-- Failure to obey trafficsigns.
+- Failure to obey traffic signs.

-- Preventable/at-faultaccident.
+- Preventable or at-fault accident.

-- Misuse of Company fuel card, or fuel paid for or reimbursed by the Company
+- Misuse of company fuel card, or fuel paid for or reimbursed by the company

-- Careless and imprudent driving
+- Careless and/or inattentive driving